The Ultimate Google Analytics – Marketing dictionary

 A bounced session is a session that there was only now interactive event, most likely a pageview.
-In case there was an
+In case there was any

 If a user clicked on a button after the first page hit, this will be a non-bounced session.

-In case there was a non-interactive event (user viewed an banner) after the first page hit and the leaves OR leaves even without the non-interaction event, this will be a bounced session.
+In case there was a non-interactive event (user viewed a banner) after the first-page hit and the leaves OR leaves even without the non-interaction event, this will be a bounced session.

 Every Google user (Gmail account) can add up to 100 accounts, we usually will open an account per company/business.
 Every account can contain up to 50 properties

-Every view – This is a view of our data that’s in our property.
-Here we can apply filters on our data, create goals, group our content, add calculated metrics and more.
+Every view – This is a view of our data that’s on our property.
+Here we can apply filters to our data, create goals, group our content, add calculated metrics and more.
 We can create up to 25 views per property.

 If we analyze a whole month (1M sessions) we will see only 50% of the real data and Google Analytics will sample the other 50%.
 Reasons for sampling: Adding secondary dimension, Segments, Custom reports, timeline in hour resolution and Dashboard.